 Crew members assist in the overall daily operations of a business, including restaurants, hotels, resorts, and other industries needing a large workforce.
 Crew members' duties include attending on a customer's needs, processing payments, taking orders, and handling sanitation services.
 Crew members should have excellent time-management skills and ability to multi-task, especially for the fast-paced operations.
 They must also adhere to the safety standards and procedures as required by the business.
 Crew members should also report incidents and escalate concerns from the clients to the management as needed.

-As far as similarities go, this is where it ends because a food service/cashier responsibility requires skills such as "food service," "pet," "excellent interpersonal," and "cash receipts."
+While similarities exist, there are also some differences between food service/cashiers and crew member.
+For instance, food service/cashier responsibilities require skills such as "food service," "pet," "excellent interpersonal," and "cash receipts."
 Whereas a crew member is skilled in "english language," "quality products," "customer orders," and "quality food."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A cafe associate performs various support tasks to help maintain the smooth flow of operations at a cafe and ensure customer satisfaction.
 They ensure that the shelves are stocked with fresh and high-quality products by conducting regular evaluations and inspections, disposing of expired goods, and adding new products as necessary.
 They may also prepare or serve orders, make drinks using machines, and assist customers by answering inquiries or processing their payments.
 Moreover, a cafe associate must maintain an open communication line with co-workers and report to managers regularly.

-But both careers also use different skills, according to real food service/cashier resumes.
-While food service/cashier responsibilities can utilize skills like "basic math," "math," "pet," and "cash handling," some cafe associates use skills like "groceries," "sam," "dishwashers," and "taking care."
+Each career also uses different skills, according to real food service/cashier resumes.
+While food service/cashier responsibilities can utilize skills like "basic math," "math," "pet," and "cash handling," cafe associates use skills like "groceries," "sam," "dishwashers," and "taking care."

 An associate food scientist is primarily responsible for developing new recipes for a company, ensuring quality and marketability.
 They are also responsible for improving existing recipes, performing support tasks for a head scientist, conducting market research and analysis, monitoring the progress of projects, and maintaining all recipes' data and records, including nutrition value and ingredients.
 Furthermore, there are instances when an associate food scientist must manage the packaging and storing processes of food, ensuring consumers' health and safety.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a food service/cashier is likely to be skilled in "food service," "cleanliness," "basic math," and "math," while a typical cinder crew worker is skilled in "hand tools," "drive-thru," "tongs," and "mowing."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a food service/cashier is likely to be skilled in "food service," "cleanliness," "basic math," and "math," while a typical cinder crew worker is skilled in "hand tools," "drive-thru," "tongs," and "mowing."